-Since regular attendance is a key to academic success, students must be in attendance daily.
+Since regular attendance is crucial for academic success, students must be in attendance daily.
 School attendance is the responsibility of the student and their family.
-Please review the attendance/tardiness policy listed in the Student Handbook for additional information.
+Please review the attendance/tardiness policy listed in the ALA Parent Student Handbook for additional information.